astrowp/docs/webhooks.md

 Here, you will learn how to configure deployment webhooks.

-Whenever you publish or update content on WordPress, **a webhook will trigger a deployment on Vercel/Netflify/DigitalOcean**, and the front end will be updated with the latest content updates, and other savings you have made on the WordPress site.
+Whenever you publish or update content on WordPress, **a webhook will trigger a deployment on Vercel/Netflify/DigitalOcean**, and the front end will be updated with the latest content updates and other savings you have made on your headless WordPress site.

 > It's important to know that certain WordPress actions **will not** trigger a deployment.